o5harshit/Speedometer/README.md

 🔹 Data Flow

-Simulator inserts data into MySQL.
+1) Generate random speed using Javascript and then emit it to frontend using websockets.

-Node.js fetches and broadcasts via WebSocket.
+2) Then save the speed in the Database.

-React updates speedometer instantly.
+3) React updates speedometer instantly.

 🔹 Scalability